neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning-1/self-directed-learning-1.md

 ### 💡 Solve the [additional challenges](./challenges-self-directed-learning-1.md).

 Need more practice?
 We have prepared some additional challenges for you.
 We recommend you to solve them on your own first.
-If you get stuck try and check out
+(On your own means you are allowed to Google, use the handouts, etc.) If you get stuck, ask your group for help.

 > ❗️ Remember:
 >